fuyuncat/rquery/README.md

    - regreplace(str,sub1,sub2) : Normal function.
 Replace all regular pattern in a string with sub2 (capturing group supported).<br />
    - Comparestr(str1,str2) : Normal function.
 Compare str1 to str2, case sensitive, return -1 if str1 less than str2, return 0 if str1 equal to str2, return 1 if str1 greater than str2<br />
    - NocaseComparestr(str1,str2) : Normal function.
 Compare str1 to str2, case insensive, return -1 if str1 less than str2, return 0 if str1 equal to str2, return 1 if str1 greater than str2<br />
+   - pad(seed,len) : Normal function.
+Construct a new string from seed multiple len times.<br />
    - floor(num) : Normal function.
 Get the floor integer number of a given float number.<br />
    - ceil(num) : Normal function.
 Get the ceil integer number of a given float number.<br />
    - round(num) : Normal function.
 Round a given float number.<br />